hundredrabbits/thebook/north_pacific_logbook.md

 Our last day in Shimoda was stressful, but the train ride was a good way to end our visit there.
 The local train from Shimoda runs along the eastern coastline of the Izu Peninsula, the scenery is stunning.
 We spent the evening sorting out problems with our satellite phone, but found time for one last beer on the docks.
 We sat with Shuhei, Anja and Thomas in the dark, beer in hand, nervous, but also relieved that we could leave tomorrow.

 Note: On this trip, we used GRIB files to read the weather.
 They are computer-derived weather forecasts packed into a digital file.
 We download them using our SAT phone's data, and visualize them via a laptop or phone.
-GRIB files can be quite large, it is therefore necessary to specify an area of coordinates with an appropriate resolution to keep the files small, the transfer fast and the whole transaction not too costly.
+GRIB files can be quite large, it is therefore necessary to specify an area of coordinates with an appropriate resolution to keep the files small, then transfer fast and the whole transaction not too costly.

 \newpage